York-Solutions-B2E/TSG--Project_Two--MFiles/Project_Outline.md

 - To handle proper testing, provided YOUR Gmail account information and YOU will be the primary test-user
 - There is **no** mention of a CSS framework

+## Mid-Project

+- The `Integer lineNumber` field, in `TSGClaimLine.java`, should auto-increment, however there is no required `POST` method so I have the SQL handling a form of a request to get the number when determining the next value
+  - Per spec, it must be an integer-value, so this seems like a valid work-around

 ## Modifications

 - Appended `TSG` to all Entity, Service, Controller and Repository names